- Who We Are

 When reporting a bloodborne pathogens exposure incident:

-Notify the DOE of the exposure by contacting its Occupational Safety and Health Department at 1-718-935-2319.
+- Notify the DOE of the exposure by contacting its Occupational Safety and Health Department at 1-718-935-2319.
 You can learn more by downloading the DOE Bloodborne Pathogens Exposure Incident Package, which includes forms to be filled out.
-It is available on the UFT website at Bloodborne Pathogens Standard: Exposure Incident Package.
+The DOE Bloodborne Pathogens Standard is available on the UFT website at http://bit.ly/1u0PMPN.

-After persistent pressure and legal threats from the UFT, the DOE finally complied with the requirements of the Bloodborne Pathogens Standard that calls for employers to take specific measures to prevent or reduce worker exposure to blood and other infectious body fluids in the workplace.
+The Bloodborne Pathogens Standard calls for employers to take specific measures to prevent or reduce worker exposure to blood and other infectious body fluids in the workplace.

 The Bloodborne Pathogens Standard applies to all school employees considered at risk because their job brings them into routine contact with blood and body fluids that can cause diseases such as HIV/AIDS, hepatitis B and hepatitis C. That contact may occur while providing first aid or come as a result of bites, cuts or openings in the skin; needlesticks; or splashes into the eyes, nose and/or mouth while diapering or toileting a student.